 The objective is to show producers the value of sheep with high resistance by examining farm gate sales of sheep with EBVs generated by NSIP.

-Five farms currently enrolled in NSIP were used.
+Four farms enrolled in NSIP were used.
 All animal procedures at ARS were approved by the ARS Animal Care and Use Committee, and producers requested to view humane animal handling procedures available from the American Sheep Industry at https://www.youtube.com/watch?v=o7LByfB_LYo.
-Katahdin flocks used were the USDA, ARS (AR; >200 lambs/yr), Jim Morgan and Teresa Mauer (AR; 40 lambs/yr), Roxanne and Milledge Newton (GA; 80 lambs/yr), Kathy Bielek (OH; 50 lambs/yr), Lisa Weeks (VA; 80 lambs/yr), and Vince Pope (WI; 100 lambs/yr).
-All Katahdin flocks used for this project are enrolled in NSIP, use a minimum of two sires during the breeding season, with a minimum of 10 offspring per sire.
-Lambs are managed (along with ewes preweaning) as a single group on pasture.
+Katahdin flocks used were the USDA, ARS (AR; >200 lambs/yr), Roxanne and Milledge Newton (GA; 80 lambs/yr), Kathy Bielek (OH; 50 lambs/yr), and Lisa Weeks (VA; 80 lambs/yr).
+All Katahdin flocks used for this project were enrolled in NSIP, use a minimum of two sires during the breeding season, with a minimum of 10 offspring per sire.
+Lambs were managed (along with ewes preweaning) as a single group on pasture.
 Farmers collected fecal samples for fecal egg count (FEC) analyses from lambs around the first threat of worm infection (usually 60 to 90 days of age), and body weights and FAMACHA scores are determined.
 A second set of samples/data was collected 30 to 60 days later.
 Data were entered into NSIP by producers.
 Fecal samples are collected directly from the rectum (at least 5 g or large pellets) using lubrication in a plastic bag removing all air, labeled and shipped (can be refrigerated for up to one week) wrapped with newspaper with an ice pack to the Louisiana State University parasitology lab.
 Feces were analyzed for FEC using a modified McMaster's technique, and, when possible, cultured to determine nematode genera to verify whether Haemonchus contortus (barber pole worm) is the predominant infection.

 Producers, whose data will not be disclosed to the public, sent an Excel spreadsheet of FEC, FAMACHA scores, body weights, and EBVs from lambs, along with details of markets that lambs entered into (retained as replacements, sold as market lamb, or sold as replacement) and prices to PI.
-Data will be analyzed using correlation among all variables, regression between sale dollar of lambs and FEC or FEC EBV, and other appropriate statistical models to determine value of FEC EBVs using SAS (version 9.3, Cary, NC).
-The ARS flock has data recorded from 2004 to present on multiple FEC, deworming treatment based on high FAMACHA score, pedigree data, and EBVs that will be used to determine relationships between parasite resistance EBVs and need for deworming, production, death losses and other pertinent data to develop economic models.
-An economist from the University of Arkansas collaborates with our Center on agricultural economic issues and will assist with analyses.
+Data were analyzed using correlations among all variables, regression between sire FEC EBV and offspring FEC and worm infection markers to determine value of FEC EBVs (SAS; version 9.3, Cary, NC).
+The ARS flock has data recorded from 2004 to present on multiple FEC, deworming treatment based on high FAMACHA score, pedigree data, genomic EBVs that were used to determine relationships between parasite resistance EBVs and need for deworming, production, and other pertinent data to develop economic models.
+Economists from the University of Arkansas completed an analyses on sale value of breeding rams among flocks.

 Expected outcomes: Expanding producer knowledge on organic and conventional worm control, and additional producer publications of exceptional quality (see links below in Outreach).
-Adoption of parasite resistance genetics in flocks will reduce the number of farms exiting, and increase the number transitioning to organic production.
+Adoption of parasite resistance genetics in flocks will reduce the number of farms exiting the industry, and increase the number transitioning to organic production.